openebs/openebs/designs/helm-charts/local-bind-volumes.md

 ### Components to Update

 - **Mayastor Volume Provisioner**: Update the provisioner to recognize and enforce the `local` flag.
-- **kubectl-mayastor Tool**: Extend `kubectl-mayastor` to support commands for setting or unsetting the `local` flag on a per-volume basis.

 ## 8. Drawbacks